Torture (Damages) Bill [HL]

 Overview

-This bill creates a legal right for victims of torture to sue for damages in UK courts, regardless of where the torture occurred.
-It removes state immunity for acts of torture and allows for retrospective claims dating back to 1988.
+This bill allows victims of torture to sue for damages in UK courts, regardless of where the torture occurred.
+It removes state immunity for torture claims and sets a six-year limitation period, starting when it's reasonably possible to sue.
+The bill applies retrospectively to acts of torture committed since 29 September 1988 and defines torture broadly to include physical and psychological suffering.

 Description